HanDuyNguyen/Data-Science-Projects/XTX Forecasting Challenge/README.md

-For more details about this project, please refer to this website https://github.com/correlation-one/XTXStarterKit
+For more details about this project as well as the data, please refer to this website https://github.com/correlation-one/XTXStarterKit